Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted-new.md

 **Need help?**

+If you need help getting a user account, please contact your local organization as detailed on the [LUMI Supercomputer Get Started][website-getstarted] page.
-You can always contact the [user support team][support] in case of any problems.
+For all other problems, you can always contact the [LUMI user support team][support].